plone/plonecli/README.rst

 **A Plone CLI for creating Plone packages**

 *The Plone CLI is meant for developing Plone packages, we will not add functions to install or run Plone in production.
-For this we should build another package, let's say *plonectl* which will provide installing and deployment functions.*
+For this we should build another package, let's say *plonectl* which will provide installing and deployment functions.
+It also support's GIT by default, to keep track of changes one is doing with the templates.*

 Installation